B1n2yo/CSC207-Project/README.md

 account when choosing the recipes.
 Some potential features includes a way to save recipes and viewing both each meal's nutritional information and the day's total info.

+An example call using hopscotch with the API is in the file adwadawd.png.